Vidanfra/VesselTrackerQGIS/README.md

 ## Installation

-1. Go to the [Releases page](https://github.com/your-username/your-repo/releases) of this GitHub repository. <!-- Update this link -->
+1. Download the latest `VesselTracker.zip` file from this Github repository.
-2. Download the latest `VesselTracker.zip` file.
+2. Install dependencies in OSGeo4W Shell.
+Run the command `pip install websockets`
 3. Open QGIS.
 4. Navigate to **Plugins -> Manage and Install Plugins...**.
 5. In the dialog, select the **Install from ZIP** tab.